sertys3/sms-receiver/README.md

 # Scripts for receiving SMS on a consumer grade SIM bank

+## The full story behind this repository may be found here : https://medium.com/@sertys/building-a-128-256-sim-card-bank-with-consumer-tech-on-the-cheap-884ea1b3874c

 ## SMSTools3 code
 I have very slightly modified the SMSTools3 server code to raise a specific alarm for when it successfuly checks a SIM card for messages.
 I have integrated this into a dashboard to see which SIMs have potential problems( this happens more often that one wishes).